Free Chrome Extension

 Reproduce a bug report

-A user reports something is broken.
-Ask them to capture with Shripi and export a debug bundle — you get the exact request sequence, responses, and timing needed to reproduce it locally.
+A user reports something's broken.
+Ask them to capture with Shripi and export a debug bundle — you get the exact request sequence, responses, and timing to reproduce it locally.

 Frequently asked questions